BobAiken/git-collaboration-practice/README.md

-Hello world, we are Bob and Sam
+Hello world, we are Bob and Sam, and we are learning to use git